 7) Promote internally within your organization

-In trying to promote external users to adopt your chatbot, you shouldn’t forget your own people.
-Getting more users within your organization to use the chatbot more can go a long way in amplifying the utility of the chatbot, not to mention collecting feedback for ongoing improvements.
+In trying to promote external users to adopt your virtual assistant, you shouldn’t forget your people.
+Getting more users within your organization to use the virtual assistant more can go a long way in amplifying the utility of the virtual assistant, not to mention collecting feedback for ongoing improvements.

-Talk to your management to find out avenues where you can plug your new chatbot across the company.
+Talk to your management to find out avenues where you can plug your new virtual assistant across the company.
 This could be through internal road shows, explainer videos, company town halls and demonstrations.

 8) Invite vendors to do “show and tell” workshops

-Vendors of chatbots and conversational AI platforms are often willing to conduct “use case discovery” workshops.
-This can be a good opportunity to bring in key stakeholders within your organization to educate them on how chatbots can help in their day-to-day tasks.
+Vendors of virtual assistants and conversational AI platforms are often willing to conduct “use case discovery” workshops.
+This can be a good opportunity to bring in key stakeholders within your organization to educate them on how virtual assistants can help in their day-to-day tasks.